 Android "BD remote" control app, which works over your home

 video (720p, 1080i),

-composite video, optical digital audio output,
+composite video, optical and coaxial digital audio output,

 stereo analog audio output, Ethernet port for internet access, 2 USB